kibertoad/awilix-manager/README.md

     asyncDisposePriority: 10, // lower value means its disposed earlier
     asyncInit: 'init',
     asyncDispose: 'dispose',
     eagerInject: true, // this will be constructed and cached immediately.
 Redundant for resolves with `asyncInit` parameter set, as that is always resolved eagerly.
+If a string is passed, then additional synchronous method will be invoked in addition to constructor on injection.
   }),
 )